tony0620emma/kodo-c/README.rst

   python waf build

 This will produce a static library in the ``build`` folder called ``libkodo.a``.
+The following section will show you how to link with the library in your application.

 Linking with an application
 ===========================